omkar9405/Bricks-Management-System/README.md

 # Database
-In Bricks Management Folder BricksManagement.accdb file exists wich is database file.
+In Bricks Management Folder BricksManagement.accdb file exists which is database file.